OsamahAnsari/ProjectTalos/_posts/2020-12-17-design-expo-eecs-494-showcase-final-reflection.md

 ---
 layout: post
-title: Week 13 - Design Expo, EECS 494 + EMU Showcase, and Final Reflection
+title: Week 13 - Design Expo, EECS 494 Showcase, and Final Reflection
 ---

 With this final devlog, I go over the Design Expo and the EECS 494 + EMU Showcase.
 I discuss the feedback I received over both events and their implications.
 Finally, I reflect on the project as a whole.